How to Use Digital Badges to Get a TEFL/TESOL JobBy Bridge

 Like Facebook and LinkedIn, sharing your badges on Twitter offers yet another way to make your accomplishments known!
-When you share your badge on Twitter, feedback from your followers will be instant and easily re-tweeted, favorited, and comment on.
-When one of your followers clicks on the badge image or the URL they’ll go right back to Acclaim to learn more about what your badge represents.
+When you share your badge on Twitter, feedback from your followers will be instant, and your digital badge can easily be re-tweeted, favorited, and commented on.
+When one of your followers clicks on the badge image or the URL, they’ll go right back to Acclaim to learn more about what your badge represents.

-How can you make sure your online resume catches the eye of a TEFL hiring manager?
+How can you make sure your online teacher resume catches the eye of a TEFL/TESOL hiring manager?
 Include your digital badges!
 These colorful icons are more than just images.
 With a simple click, they allow employers to look inside the trainings you completed to see details such as:

 Do you have a personal or professional blog about teaching English?
 Easily embed your digital badge directly on your website to showcase your accomplishments.

 6. Include Your Digital Badges in Your Email Signature

 By adding your digital badges to your signature, every time you send an email, your digital credentials will be on display and can be easily clicked for more information about your accomplishments.